• Bike Rental

 If you're looking for an unforgettable experience, self guided bike tours are just the thing.
 Self-guided bike tours are a great way to explore the world around you because you have greater opportunity to interact with your environment.

-You can also take time to stop and explore an area that otherwise might not have captured your attention.
+You can also take your time to stop and explore an area that otherwise might not have captured your attention, all while rolling at a pace faster than walking, but slower than driving: the perfect balance in my opinion!

 It might sound intimidating, but don't worry!
 This beginner’s guide will give you all the information you need to go on a self-guided bike tour.
-From what route is best for beginners, to what you need for safety, this guide has it all!
+From what route is best for beginners, to what you need to pack and also safety considerations.

 The basics of self-guided bike tours